 On the southern coast of the largest Westman Island.

-Circle the island for the perfect head-on elephant perspective.
+Circle the island for a head-on view of the elephant shape.

 35-minute ferry from Landeyjahöfn or 25-minute flight from Reykjavik.